 If there’s one book marketplace that dwarfs the competition in terms of both complexity and potential, it’s Amazon.
 I’ve been selling books on Amazon for more than two years now, and I’ve written this article to give you a thorough overview of how selling books on Amazon actually works.

-- First of all, Amazon gives you the choice to fulfill orders yourself (fulfilled by merchant, or FBM) or let them fulfill orders (fulfilled by Amazon, or FBA).
+- Amazon gives you the choice to fulfill orders yourself (fulfilled by merchant, or FBM) or let them fulfill orders (fulfilled by Amazon, or FBA).

-- Second, books on Amazon sell for considerably more than other marketplaces ‒ especially if they’re fulfilled by Amazon (FBA).
+- Books on Amazon sell for considerably more than other marketplaces ‒ especially if they’re fulfilled by Amazon (FBA).

-- Finally, there are a ton of useful software tools designed specifically for selling on Amazon that other online marketplaces lack.
+- There are a ton of useful software tools designed specifically for selling on Amazon that other online marketplaces lack.

 The rest of this article will go step-by-step and explain exactly how the process of selling books on Amazon works.

 - Phase Four: Selling your books

 For the purposes of this article, I’m going to assume you already have some books to sell.

 Before you do anything with your books, you’re going to need to make an Amazon Seller account.
 You can do this by going to this link and completing the signup process.

 At some point during the signup process, you’ll need to decide if you want an individual seller account or a professional seller account.

 If you choose an individual account, you’ll have to pay a flat $0.99 fee for every item you sell.
 This fee is in addition to the other fees Amazon charges.

 If you choose a professional account, you’ll have to pay $40 per month to sell an unlimited number of items.
 You won’t have to pay the $0.99 per-item fee.